Current Issues and Recent Developments in Sea Turtle Health and Rehabilitation

 Workshop on Effective Political Advocacy Work

-David Helvarg, Blue Frontier, Representatives, South Carolina Coastal Conservation League
+David Helvarg, Blue Frontier, Erin Pate, South Carolina Coastal Conservation League

 This workshop will explore political advocacy in advancing science-based marine conservation projects such as sea turtle conservation.
 It will help participants better understand state and federal policymaking, different forms of field organizing, citizen lobbying at the state level in the Southeast and at the federal level with agencies and on Capitol Hill.
 It will also review new challenges in confronting the radical shift in Ocean Policy that has taken place between the Obama and Trump administrations.
 Some role-playing and lots of interactive discussion will take place.